tcharding/tobin.cc/content/resume.md

 transport](https://github.com/comit-network/rust-libp2p-tokio-socks5) for
 routing libp2p traffic over Tor.

-Linux kernel contributor since May 2016.
-Author and maintainer of intree kernel Perl script scripts/leaking_addresses.pl.
-Responsible for hashing printk specifier %p, landed in v3.15.
-Involved in the removal of Variable Length Arrays from the kernel tree, enabling `make -Wvla`.
-Worked on layer 2 networking code.
-Focus on the KS7010 Wi-Fi driver.
-PowerPC contributions; while resolving PowerPC kernel issues contributed documentation patches to the GNU Assembler, as well as assembly code.
-Various other contributions to: device drivers (staging), networking (including wireless), Kernel Self Protection Project, storage, and memory management.
+Linux kernel contributor from May 2016 to June 2019.
+Author and maintainer of intree kernel Perl script `scripts/leaking_addresses.pl`.
+Involved in kernel hardening, documentation, and memory management.
 250+ patches merged into the mainline.

-Two months focused work on OpenBazaar Server code in Python.
+Two months full time work on OpenBazaar Server code in Python.
 First non-company contributor to the project.
 Most patches were unit testing and code refactoring.
 Some work on the command line interface and interoperability between operating systems.

 ## Work Experience